-'''

-government, or of private persons, or both?
+& commissioned for war, either on account of the government, or of private persons, or both?

-'''

 He uses case each time as a shell noun.
 The recurrent phrase "in the case supposed" is incomprehensible without its shell content, which is the entire first question Jefferson poses: